Understanding the vestibular perception

 The primary aim of the In-Vest project is to offer a better understanding of how self-motion perception works.
 To do so, our team uses the stimulation of the vestibular apparatus, responsible for the perception of self-motion, coupled with brain imaging techniques, in order to map the cerebral activations related to the perception of self-motion and to define how they are integrated with visual information.

-ATTENDENCE TO SYMPOSIA AND CONGRESS
+LATEST ATTENDENCE TO SYMPOSIA AND CONGRESS

 A COLLABORATIVE PROJECT